-- Select the ECR: BCSER solicitation number. - The box for Human Subjects must be checked; this box should not be left blank.
+- Select the ECR: BCSER solicitation number. - Add BCSER as a prefix to the proposal title. - The box for Human Subjects must be checked; this box should not be left blank.
 The Human Subjects box should be marked as pending if an Institutional Review Board (IRB) is either (1) reviewing the project plan and has not yet determined a ruling of "approved" or "exempt", or (2) the project plan has not yet been submitted to an IRB for review.
 If human subjects activities are exempt from IRB review, enter appropriate exemption number in the space provided.